olaven/sanity-sync-hook/README.md

 ## Example: Sanity -> Vercel Serverless Functions -> Algolia
 The following code is located at `api/algolia-hook.ts` and thus expectes a [Sanity webhook](https://www.sanity.io/docs/webhooks) pointing at `<YOUR-DOMAIN>/api/algolia-hook`.
+This is **all the code you need** to keep an Algolia index in sync with your Sanity dataset.
+It's also easily adapted to another datastore.
 ```ts
 import { VercelRequest, VercelResponse } from "@vercel/node";
 import { createClient } from "@santiy/client";